Gravitational collapse in the AdS background and the black hole formation: introduction

 \section{introduction}

-There are two main motivations to study AdS space time.
+There are two main motivations to study AdS and asymptotically AdS black hole space times.
 First, the the AdS/CFT conjecture according to which there is a correspondence between the phenomena in AdS and those in a conformal field theory \cite{Maldacena}, \cite{Witten}; second, the AdS instability in the nonlinear regime \cite{Oscar J.C, P. Bizon, J. Jalmuzna, Yaffe} which ensures that a black hole is always formed regardless of the amplitude of perturbations.
 In this way, the AdS/CFT correspondence was extended to include field theories at finite temperature \cite{E. Witten}.
 In this correspondence a field theory in equilibrium at finite temperature is dual to an asymptotically AdS black hole.
-The non-equilibrium dynamics and the evolution towards thermalization in the field theory is equivalent to the evolution of the space time with the formation of a black hole horizon \cite{Balasubramanian, Bhattacharyya, Garfinkle, Bin Wu}. \\
+The non-equilibrium dynamics and the evolution towards thermalization in the field theory correspondes to the formation of a dynamical black hole horizon \cite{Balasubramanian, Bhattacharyya, Garfinkle, Bin Wu}; a concept which is not widely studied in general relativity \cite{ashtekar02}. \\ Now, we are interested on the gravity side both in the dynamics of the formation of a black hole within an AdS due to the instabilities, and in the dynamics of the state of an asymptotically AdS black hole after being perturbed; specifically we study the formation of the apparent horizon and its evolution towards the final state and the quasi-local mass one may assign to the dynamical black hole.
+Non of the problems have been tackled so far in the literature.
+To this aim, we need to model a dynamical black hole within an AdS background.
+Now, Ashtekar and Krishnan have presented a well-defined quantity for the dynamical black hole boundary and its area law which can be applied to a non-flat background such as FRW \cite{taghizadeh} or AdS.
+Attempts to build black holes in dynamical contexts have neglected these notions \cite{ads-bh}.
+Note that the black hole radiation temperature being crucial in the CFT thermalization temperature is attributed to the dynamical apparent horizon and not to the event horizon \cite{radiation, Das}.
+This has not been emphasized in \cite{Maeda}.
+Though this approach provides us with a well defined dynamical black hole concept, the notion of the mass however is neither trivial nor unique \cite {taghizadeh-mass}.